For 2023/5783, Passover begins sunset on Wednesday, April 5, 2023 and continues until sunset, Thursday, April 13.

 It is certainly because of our getting together with family members, friends and even a guest who you just met and who had no Seder to go to.
 It is certainly because of the food, with many recipes curated from those that we have enjoyed since our youth and in many cases carried down for generations.
 And it is certainly because of the meaningful and emotionally powerful story of liberation.
 This story is even more relevant today due to the ongoing crisis in Ukraine and as we write this, the bombardment which has robbed the country’s civilians of their freedom.

-For those who seek more information about leading a seder and perhaps now tasked with this task for the first time, this webpage will provide resources, such as where to go online for a virtual seder, Passover recipes, how-to host-a-seder directions and books that can provide you with pertinent and user-friendly information.
+For those who seek more information about leading a seder and perhaps now tasked with this task for the first time, this webpage will provide resources, such as Passover recipes, how-to host-a-seder directions and books that can provide you with pertinent and user-friendly information.
 If you cannot enjoy Passover with family and friends this year, think about making your own traditions.
 Adapt family recipes.
 Search the web for innovative ones.
 Manhattan resident Efrem Epstein has found sources that say it is okay to ask the Mah Nishtana (The Four Questions) by oneself if you are the only one at the seder table.

-Passover’s story about the lack of freedom and liberation may be even more relevant to many of us due to the world’s ongoing experience with the Covid-19 pandemic.
-This is a time to remember the sweetness of freedom (from war, from disease, from anxiety) and the selflessness of the many who have worked--despite the risks (health care providers, emergency responders, pharmacists, food industry employees, etc.)--to keep us safe.
-Like Moses, they have helped lead the way.
+This year, Passover’s story about the lack of freedom and the importance of liberation may be even more relevant to many of us due to the war in Ukraine and other global events.
+This is a time to remember the sweetness of freedom (from war, from disease, from anxiety) and the selflessness of the many who continue to lead the way to a better world.

 Enjoy a new and moving rendition* of the traditional song Chad Gadya sung at Passover!